BurntSushi/termcolor/README.md

 The binary name for `ripgrep` is `rg`.

-**[Archives of precompiled binaries for `ripgrep` are available for Windows, Mac and Linux.](https://github.com/BurntSushi/ripgrep/releases)** Users of platforms not explicitly mentioned below (such as Debian and Ubuntu) are advised to download one of these archives.
+**[Archives of precompiled binaries for `ripgrep` are available for Windows, macOS and Linux.](https://github.com/BurntSushi/ripgrep/releases)** Users of platforms not explicitly mentioned below (such as Debian and Ubuntu) are advised to download one of these archives.

 Linux binaries are static executables.
 Windows binaries are available either as built with MinGW (GNU) or with Microsoft Visual C++ (MSVC).
 When possible,